- Adult Ages 12+

 Full payment is required to book all trips.

-Before you book a trip, you will be required to read our Covid Safety Policies and answer a few short questions.
-When you book, we email you a link to our digital Waiver (read here).
+When you book, we email you a link to our Waiver Agreement (read here).
 Each person in your group, even kids, needs to sign a waiver before you arrive.

 WHAT TO BRING

 - Closed shoes that can get wet: water shoes, sports sandals or old runners

 - Swimsuit or lightweight underclothes for under the wetsuit

 - Towel and dry shoes for after

 - High-performance water helmets

 - US Coast Guard approved Type V lifejackets

 - Wind-resistant splash pants